 January 22–February 23, 2020

-Bowery Raw, presented in the gallery’s downstairs media room, is a two-channel video installation composed of photographs documenting a moment in the lifetime of the Lighting District.
-The photographs are made audible by translating the underlying RAW image files into sound.
-The work recalls the landmark 1937 exhibition and book Changing New York by Berenice Abbott, who documented the changing city and later in her career, the formal aspects of materialization of light.
+Bowery Raw, presented in the downstairs media room, is a two-channel video installation that composes a photographic portrait of the evolving Lighting District.
+The photos are made audible by translating the underlying RAW image files into sound, and in doing so calling our attention to the untold and invisible story of light.

 Jan Tichy (Czech, b.
 1974), was born in Prague and studied in Israel before earning his MFA from the School of the Art Institute of Chicago, where he is now an Associate Professor at the Department of Photography and Department of Art & Technology Studies.
 Tichy has had solo exhibitions at the MCA Chicago, Tel-Aviv Museum of Art, CCA Tel Aviv, Wadsworth Atheneum Museum of Art, the Museum of Contemporary Photography (Chicago), and the MSU Broad Museum of Art.
 Tichy’s work is included in the collections of the Museum of Modern Art (New York), The Israel Museum, Magasin 3 Stockholm Kunsthal, Museum of Applied Arts (Frankfurt), Tel-Aviv Museum of Art, and the Museum of Contemporary Photography (Chicago).

 Jan Tichy and Thomas Dyja in conversation